 6.3.2 cannot reasonably be considered to be confidential; or

 6.3.3 is required to be disclosed by law.

 6.4 In order to ensure that no unauthorised person gains access to any Confidential Information or any data obtained in the course of the Services, the Consultancy undertakes to maintain adequate security arrangements that meet the requirements of professional standards and best practice.

 6.5 The Consultancy will immediately notify Optimus of any breach of security in relation to Confidential Information and all data obtained in the course of the Services and keep a record of such breach.
 The Consultancy at its own expense shall cooperate with Optimus in any investigation that Optimus considers necessary to undertake as a result of a breach.

-7.1 The Consultancy shall ensure that at all times it complies with the provisions and obligations imposed by the Data Protection Act 1998 and the data protection principles together with any subsequent re-enactment or amendment thereof in storing and processing personal data and all personal data acquired by the Consultancy shall be returned to the disclosing party on request.
-Both parties hereby acknowledge that performance of a duty imposed by the Data Protection Act 1998 shall not constitute a breach of any obligation in respect of confidentiality which may be owed to the other party.
+7.1 The Consultancy shall ensure that at all times it complies with the provisions and obligations imposed by the EU General Data Protection Regulations 2018 (“Regulations”) together with any subsequent re-enactment or amendment thereof in storing and processing personal data and all personal data acquired by the Consultancy shall be returned to the disclosing party on request.
+Both parties hereby acknowledge that performance of a duty imposed by the Regulations shall not constitute a breach of any obligation in respect of confidentiality which may be owed to the other party.